-What’s an Annulment All About?
+What’s an Annulment All About In Florida?

 Divorce is when a marriage is legally dissolved and it often includes dividing assets as well as resolving several other marriage-related issues dependent on the state where the divorce petition was filed.